panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 ![Event Loop](./images/Selection_021.png)

-C) The timer callback is *enqueued* to task queue, the promise callback is *enqueued* to job queue:
+C) The promise is resolved immediately, as well the timer is timed out immediately.
+Thus the timer callback `timeout()` is *enqueued* to task queue, the promise callback `resolve()` is *enqueued* to job queue:

 ![Event Loop](./images/Selection_025.png)

-D) The event loop dequeues the promise callback from the job queue into the call stack.
-The call stack executes the promise callback:
+D) Now here's the interesting part: the event loop priorities dequeueing jobs over tasks.
+The event loop dequeues the promise callback `resolve()` from the job queue and puts it into the call stack.
+The call stack executes the promise callback ``resolve()``:

 ```javascript{6}
 setTimeout(function timeout() {